shapeshed/flim.shapeshed.com/src/_posts/html5-speech-recognition-api.md

     }
     recognition.start();

 This will invite the user to allow a page access to their microphone.
-If you allow access you can start talking and when you stop the `onresult` event will be fired and making the result available as a JavaScript object.
+If you allow access you can start talking and when you stop the `onresult` event will be fired, making the results of the speech capture available as a JavaScript object.

 Within this object is the result